Keyboard shortcuts

 }

-Now, you can browse components from all entities spawned in your game.
+Now, you can browse and edit components from all entities spawned in your game in real time.

 use bevy::prelude::*;